-Mountain View School District, located in the heart of the San Gabriel Valley, is a K-8 school district comprised of one K-3rd school, four K-6th schools, two K-8th schools, one 1st -8th school, and a Children's Center.
-The District, with an enrollment of approximately 5,800 students, is one of four districts serving the educational needs of students living in the cities of El Monte and South El Monte.
-The District employs close to 950 certificated and classified employees.
+Mountain View School District, located in the heart of the San Gabriel Valley, is a TK-8 school district comprised of one TK-3rd school, one K-6th school, three TK-6th schools, two K-8th schools, one 2nd -8th school, and a Children's Center.
+The District, with an enrollment of approximately 5,000 students, is one of four districts serving the educational needs of students living in the cities of El Monte and South El Monte.
+The District employs close to 900 certificated and classified employees.